4so-fourseasons/web-cookiecutter/README.md

 `npm run build`

 to get a production ready build.
-This will create a _dist/_ directory inside your project root, alongside with all compiled javascript/css files as well as your assets and an index.html.
+This will build a svg-sprite from svg-images and create a _dist/_ directory inside your project root, alongside with all compiled javascript/css files as well as your assets and an index.html.
 Note that the index.html file is created from the _index.tpl.html_ inside the _src/_ directory.